valgrindCTF/website/src/posts/hqli-me.md

 - RCE in `orders_service`,
 - file read oracle in `authn_service`.

 By combining all of these together, we can perform code execution in `orders_service` that will read the flag char by char from `authn_service` and then upload it to mysql container under `/var/lib/mysql-files/`.
 Afterwards, we can read the uploaded flag.
-Our exploit script will first upload the oracle script chunk by chunk onto the `orders_service` container, run it and poll for flag in mysql.
+Our exploit script will upload the oracle script chunk by chunk onto the `orders_service` container, run it, and poll for the flag in mysql.

 ---

-## Solver script
+## Solver Script

 exploit.sh